 Preble Street thanks the Atlantic Charitable Fund, the Maine State Housing Authority, Genesis Community Loan Fund, Avesta Housing, and Harvard Pilgrim Healthcare for sponsoring this year’s conference.
 Preble Street would also like to extend thanks to our dedicated advisory board, who helped organize and facilitate the programming for this year’s conference.
 This is a biennial conference and will be hosted every two years.

-To read more about this year’s conference and for a recap of the agenda, please visit the conference webpage.
+To read more about this year’s conference, review the day’s agenda, or watch a recording, please visit the conference webpage.

 Continue Reading...